Wellshmant History, Family Crest & Coats of Arms

 Early Origins of the Wellshmant family

 The surname Wellshmant was first found in Montgomeryshire (Welsh: Sir Drefaldwyn), located in mid-Eastern Wales, one of thirteen historic counties, and anciently the medieval kingdom of Powys Wenwynwyn.
 Conjecturally they descend from Rolf de Valeys who held the manor and castle of Yaire.
 Adam the Welshman (c.
 1130-1181) was a Welsh theologian and Bishop of St Asaph from 1175 to 1181.
 Little is known of his life and many people believe he was one in the same as Adam of Balsham ((c.
 1100-1157.)

 Early History of the Wellshmant family

 This web page shows only a small excerpt of our Wellshmant research.
-Another 82 words (6 lines of text) covering the years 1187 and 1176 are included under the topic Early Wellshmant History in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) covering the years 1187, 1176, 1665, 1739, 1732, 1736 and 1739 are included under the topic Early Wellshmant History in all our PDF Extended History products and printed products wherever possible.

 Wellshmant Spelling Variations

 There are relatively few surnames native to Wales, but they have an inordinately large number of spelling variations.
 Early variations of Welsh surnames can be explained by the fact that very few people in the early Middle Ages were literate.
 Priests and the few other literate people were responsible for recording names in official documents.
 And because most people could not specific how to properly record their names it was up to the individual recorder of that time to determine how a spoken name should be recorded.
 Variations due to the imprecise or improper recording of a name continued later in history when names originally composed in the Brythonic Celtic, language of Wales, known by natives as Cymraeg, were transliterated into English.
 Welsh names that were documented in English often changed dramatically since the native language of Wales, which was highly inflected, did not copy well.
 Occasionally, however, spelling variations were carried out according to an individual's specific design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by minor variations.
 The spelling variations of the name Wellshmant have included Welshman, Welchman and others.

 Early Notables of the Wellshmant family (pre 1700)